Ehud Olmert Fast Facts

 May 2008 - Israeli newspapers report that investigators have launched a probe into whether Olmert received money illegally while in office.

-July 30, 2008 - Olmert announces he will resign as Prime Minister when Kadima elects a new chairman.
+July 30, 2008 - Olmert announces he will resign as prime minister when Kadima elects a new chairman.

+September 18, 2008 - Tzipi Livni becomes the leader of the Kadima Party.

 September 21, 2008 - Resigns shortly after police recommend charges in corruption probes.

-August 30, 2009 - Is indicted in several corruption cases on charges including fraud and breach of trust.
+August 30, 2009 - Is indicted on charges including fraud and breach of trust in dual scandals called the Talansky affair and the Rishon Tours affair.
 The trial begins in September 2009.

-January 5, 2012 - While on trial, Olmert is indicted for bribery in a separate case.
-The charges are related to three real estate projects, including a controversial housing development in Jerusalem called Holyland.
-The scandal becomes known as the Holyland Affair.
+January 5, 2012 - While on trial for fraud and breach of trust, Olmert is indicted for bribery in a separate case.
+The charge is related to three real estate projects, including a controversial housing development in Jerusalem called Holyland.
+The scandal becomes known as the Holyland affair.

 July 10, 2012 - Olmert's trial ends after almost three years.
-He is found guilty of breach of trust, and acquitted on two corruption charges.
-Two months later, he is ordered to pay a fine of 75,000 shekels (about $19,000) and given a one year suspended jail sentence.
+He is found guilty of breach of trust and acquitted on two corruption charges.
+He receives a one year suspended jail sentence and is ordered to pay a fine of 75,000 shekels (about $19,000).

-March 31, 2014 - Is convicted of bribery charges related to the Holyland Affair.
-Olmert is later sentenced to six years in prison and fined 1 million shekels ($289,000).
-His six-year sentence is ultimately reduced to 18 months by the Supreme Court.
+March 31, 2014 - Is convicted of bribery charges in a trial related to the Holyland Affair.
+Olmert is sentenced to six years in prison and fined 1 million shekels ($289,000).
+His sentence is later reduced to 18 months by the Supreme Court.

-September 15, 2014 - The Supreme Court in Israel rules that Olmert can remain out of prison while he appeals his sentence.
+August 6, 2014 - The Supreme Court orders a retrial in the Rishon Tours/Talansky case, as new evidence emerges, enabling prosecutors to challenge Olmert's acquittals on corruption charges in 2012.

-March 30, 2015 - Olmert is convicted of fraud and breach of trust in a re-trial related to the 2008 corruption probe.
-He is ultimately sentenced to 27 months in prison for two cases of corruption and one case of obstruction of justice.
+March 30, 2015 - Olmert is convicted of fraud and breach of trust in the retrial of the Rishon Tours/Talansky case.
+His total prison sentence for the Talansky/Rishon Tours case and the Holyland Affair is 27 months.